Nonlinear descent on moduli of local systems: Compactness criterion

-We collect a number of elementary lemmas needed for our proof of Theorem \ref{theorem3}.
+We collect two lemmas needed in our proof of Theorem \ref{theorem4}.
 Let us say that a subset of a complex analytic variety $V$ is \emph{bounded} if its closure in $V$ is compact.
 For example, a subset $U\subset\SL_2(\C)$ is bounded if and only if the matrix entries of elements in $U$ are uniformly bounded.